MartijnKeesmaat/Thorikos/README.md

 ```

 ## Wiki
 The [wiki](https://github.com/MartijnKeesmaat/Thorikos/wiki) documents the progress of this project.
-It goes over the process through the stages of the concept, technical research, visual design and prototype.

-## Data
-The data that is used comes from the database of the [NMVW collection](https://collectie.wereldculturen.nl/).
-For the assignment we are asked to use [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) to retrieve the data.

-Data being used in the app regards the main categories and their respective most-used materials.
-The process of gaining this data is explained on the [quest for the query](https://github.com/MartijnKeesmaat/frontend-data/wiki/Quest-for-the-query) page.

 ## Acknowledgments
-- [The NMVW org.](https://collectie.wereldculturen.nl/), for hosting us and prodiving the data
+- [The Internationale Research Universiteit](http://www.uu.nl/), for providing us with the project and data